-Hamilton annually attracts the nation’s top talent to Tallahassee and helps those players reach their goals of not only playing at the next level, but of excelling academically and earning their degrees.
+Hamilton annually attracts the nation’s top talent to Tallahassee and helps those players reach their goals of not only playing at the next level, but also excelling academically and earning their degrees.

 Hamilton has also coached two All-Americans at Florida State – Thornton in 2007 and Douglas in 2009.
 Thornton and Douglas were both All-American Third-Team and All-ACC First-Team selections during their Seminole careers.

-With 10 NBA Draft selections under Hamilton since 2004, the Seminoles are tied for fourth in the ACC for the most draft picks.
-Four Seminoles have been selected in the first round (Al Thornton in 2007, Toney Douglas in 2009, Chris Singleton in 2011 and Malik Beasley in 2016).
-Thornton was only the second Draft Lottery selection in school history and the third highest overall pick in school history.
-Only North Carolina (21) and Duke (20) have more NBA Draft picks since 2004 than Hamilton and Florida State among the current 15 ACC Teams.
+With 12 NBA Draft selections under Hamilton since 2004, the Seminoles are tied for fourth in the ACC for the most draft picks.
+Five Seminoles have been selected in the first round (Al Thornton in 2007, Toney Douglas in 2009, Chris Singleton in 2011, Malik Beasley in 2016 and Jonathan Isaac in 2017).
+Isaac was the third Draft Lottery selection in school history and the second highest overall pick in school history.
+Only Duke (28), North Carolina (23), Syracuse (17) and Louisville (12) have as many or more NBA Draft picks since 2004 than Hamilton and Florida State among the current 15 ACC Teams.

-Hamilton was at the 2007 NBA Draft to watch as Al Thornton became only the second Draft Lottery selection in school history as he was picked with the 14th overall selection by the Los Angeles Clippers.
+Hamilton attended the 2017 NBA Draft as he celebrated with both Jonathan Isaac and Dwayne Bacon as they were both selected and appeared on stage at the draft at the Barclays Center in New York.
+He was also at the 2007 NBA Draft to watch as Al Thornton became only the second Draft Lottery selection in school history as he was picked with the 14th overall selection by the Los Angeles Clippers.
 He was with 2009 NBA First Round selection Toney Douglas when his name was called by the Los Angeles Lakers.
 Hamilton watched as Solomon Alabi and Ryan Reid were selected in the second round of the 2010 NBA Draft and reveled when Chris Singleton became the first round pick of the Washington Wizards in 2011.

 Hamilton watched with great pride as All-ACC selection Bernard James was selected in the second round of the 2012 NBA Draft.
 James arrived at Florida State in 2010 after serving in the United States Air Force during three tours of duty in Iraq, Afghanistan and Qatar and only two years of junior college basketball at Tallahassee Community College.
 He left Florida State after two years with his Bachelor’s Degree in Social Science and an ACC Championship to begin his professional career with the Dallas Mavericks.

-Florida State has had at least one player selected in the NBA Draft in nine of the last 12 seasons.
-Under Hamilton, the Seminoles have been represented in the NBA Draft by Malik Beasley (2016 by the Denver Nuggets in the first round), Bernard James (2012 by the Cleveland Cavaliers and traded on draft night to the Dallas Mavericks), Chris Singleton (2011 by the Washington Wizards), Solomon Alabi (2010 by Dallas and traded on draft night to Toronto), Ryan Reid (2010 by Indiana and traded on draft night to Oklahoma City) and Toney Douglas (2009 by the Los Angeles Lakers and traded on draft night to the New York Knicks).
+Florida State has had at least one player selected in the NBA Draft in 10 of the last 14 seasons.
+Under Hamilton, the Seminoles have been represented in the NBA Draft by Jonathan Isaac (2017 by the Orlando Magic), Dwayne Bacon (2017 by the New Orleans Pelicans and traded on draft night to the Charlotte Hornets), Malik Beasley (2016 by the Denver Nuggets in the first round), Bernard James (2012 by the Cleveland Cavaliers and traded on draft night to the Dallas Mavericks), Chris Singleton (2011 by the Washington Wizards), Solomon Alabi (2010 by Dallas and traded on draft night to Toronto), Ryan Reid (2010 by Indiana and traded on draft night to Oklahoma City) and Toney Douglas (2009 by the Los Angeles Lakers and traded on draft night to the New York Knicks).
 Douglas was a member of the Miami Heat’s NBA Eastern Conference Champions and NBA Finals runner-up team in 2014.

 With top-10 recruiting classes in 2015 and 2016, Hamilton has continued to stock the Seminoles’ program with the nation’s top talent.
-The Seminoles recruiting class was ranked No. 3 in 2015 and No. 8 in 2016.
-Florida State’s 2015 recruiting class included High School All-American Dwayne Bacon, NBA First Round selection Malik Beasley, the Gatorade Player of the Year (in New Hampshire) Terance Mann, and center Christ Koumadje (a member of the 2015 high school national championship team).
-The Seminoles’ 2016 class is just as loaded with High School All-American Jonathan Isaac, one of the leading all-time scorers in Florida prep basketball history in Trent Forest and the runner-up for the Mr. Basketball award in the tradition-rich state of Indiana in CJ Walker.
+The Seminoles’ recruiting class was ranked No. 3 in 2015 and No. 8 in 2016.
+Florida State’s 2015 recruiting class included High School All-American Dwayne Bacon, NBA First Round selection Malik Beasley, the Gatorade Player of the Year (in New Hampshire) Terance Mann and center Christ Koumadje (a member of the 2015 high school national championship team).
+The Seminoles’ 2016 class was just as loaded with High School All-American Jonathan Isaac and one of the leading all-time scorers in Florida prep basketball history in Trent Forest.

 Hamilton came to Florida State after 10 seasons at the University of Miami.